 Can you aerate a lawn too much?

-Since plug aerators are so effective at decompacting soil in the yard, I recommend you use them just once a season, or even once after every few seasons unless your soil type is really compacted.
+Since plug aerators are so effective at uncompacting soil in the yard, I recommend you use them just once a season, or even once every few seasons unless your soil issues are fixed.

 If your grass is thick and full such as Bermuda grass, you may need to aerate a little more often because this type of grass can quickly form a layer of thick thatch really fast especially if you don’t dethatch quite often.